-Langley's public artworks blur boundaries between the practices of sculpture, architecture and engineering.
+Langley's public artworks blur the practices of sculpture, architecture and engineering.
 Wolli was developed through an interdisciplinary process that involved spatial research, structural, wind and lighting engineering, prototyping, 3D modelling and drawing, sculptural light installation and on-site electrical work.
+The artwork involved a high degree of material research, experimentation and planning over time.